bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

 System Database
 ---------------

-In the :guilabel:`System Database` step the |ivy-engine|, you can configure, create and convert system databases:
+In the :guilabel:`System Database` step the Axon Ivy Engine, you can configure, create and convert system databases:

 .. figure:: /_images/engine-cockpit/engine-cockpit-setup-systemdb.png

 First choose the database system and the JDBC driver you want to use.
-At the moment the |ivy-engine| supports the following database systems:
+At the moment the Axon Ivy Engine supports the following database systems:

 * :ref:`MySQL <systemdb-mysql>`
 * :ref:`MariaDB <systemdb-mariadb>`